 Maintenance notifications using Event Rules

 Maintenance notifications can also be triggered using the standard Event Rules.
-All the event rule options are available, so you can create alerts in the user interface, over email and SMS.
+All the event rules options are available, so you can create all type of alerts.

 When a vehicle passes a maintenance interval an overdue signal is enabled.
-You can create an Event Rule that triggers an event for that using a Digital Expression with the _MaintenanceDue variable.
+You can create an Event Rule that triggers an event if you use Digital Expression > _MaintenanceDue variable in the editor: